jason-lava/tic-tac-toe/README.md

 # Tic-Tac-Toe

+Tic-Tac-Toe -- what a classic game, now on your computer to play against your friends.
+Try it below!

 https://jason-lava.github.io/tic-tac-toe/

 ![tic-tac-toe](https://github.com/jason-lava/tic-tac-toe/blob/main/Screenshot%20from%202023-05-17%2018-18-11.png)

-Tic-Tac-Toe -- what a classic game, now on your computer to play against your friends.

 # How It's Made:
 Tech used: